d4v1dm013/img-type/README.md

 # img-type
-A simple image type detector
+A simple image type detector for nodejs